i-like-robots/hyperons/README.md

 ### Fragments

 In React and React-like frameworks components must always return a single enclosing element.
-But sometimes it is convenient or required to return a list of elements, either because you don't need the extra elements or the extra elements would create invalid HTML output.
+But sometimes it is required to return a list of elements, either because you don't need the extra elements or the extra elements would create invalid HTML output.
 For example, when rendering a description list the title and detail (`<dt>` and `<dd>`) elements are usually grouped in pairs:

 ```jsx
 import { h } from 'hyperons'